Home

 Avocado Nutrition Facts,

-All about Avocado nutrition facts, Avocado benefits, Avocado calories, Avocado nutrients
+All about Avocado nutrition facts, Avocado health benefits, Avocado calories and Avocado nutrients

-We provide you with Avocado nutrition information and the Avocado health benefits to help you to lose weight and eat a healthy diet.
+We provide you with the Avocado nutrition facts and the Avocado health benefits to help you to lose weight and eat a healthy diet.

 Avocados were originally native to Central and South America and are grown in most tropical and subtropical countries.
 Avocado fruit is also known as the Alligator Pear for its leather-like skin and shape.
 Avocado trees are tall evergreens that can grow 65 feet in height.
 There are many varieties of avocados which can be divided into three main categories: Mexican, Guatemalan, and West Indian.